jademcosta/melanite/README.md

 ## Usage

 Melanite is a very fast image converter and resizer.
-It is great to reduce bandwith of images for your mobile apps by converting images to WEBP.
+It is great to reduce bandwith of images for your mobile apps and website by converting images to WEBP (just an example).
 If you're sending PNG images, Melanite is a must.

-On the [test](https://github.com/jademcosta/melanite/tree/master/test/images) folder you have examples of images that equal, but in different formats, and can have a taste of the difference in size.
+On the [test](https://github.com/jademcosta/melanite/tree/master/test/images) folder you have examples of images that equal, but in different formats, and can have a taste of the difference in disk size between each format.

-If your site/app has high traffic, you'd be better using melanite behind a CDN.
+If your site/app has high traffic, you'd be better use melanite behind a CDN.
 With this, you can safely run Melanite on a simple machine, and enjoy all the speed and savings.

-Below is a benchmark of Melanite on localhost (localfiles, localhost access):

 More about the capabilities below.